satakagi/sameConditionFlatFrame/README.md

 * Binning:2
 * Delta-clipping

+#### Reference image 1 (Without flat frame)
+This is a live stacked image by SharpCap without using flat.
+Since guiding is not done, the cool pixel stretches and it is diagonally striped.
+The image is quite stretched so that noise emerges.
 ![Without flat frame](/img/nonFlat.png)

 #### Reference image 2 (A normal flat frame was applied)
 This is a live stacked image using a normal flat frame made in a bright environment with short exposure and low gain.
 All other conditions are the same as above.
 Although it is a little weak, stripes appear in the horizontal direction.
 The direction of the stripe is different because the direction of the tracking deviation changed.
 ![A normal flat frame was applied](/img/normalFlat.png)

 #### Image applying "Same Condition Flat Frame"
 This is a live stacked image using the "Same Condition Flat Frame".
 All other conditions are the same as above.
 How about that.
 I think that the striped pattern has become almost invisible.
+Just to be sure, I tried shooting two photos on the same night.
 ![Same Condition Flat Frame-1](/img/sameFlat1.png)
 ![Same Condition Flat Frame-2](/img/sameFlat2.png)